GlobalDataJustice/globaldatajustice.github.io/events.md

 ### Please join us at an upcoming event:

-- [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/events/tilting-perspectives): We're organizing a track on Justice and the Data Market as well as sessions on the political economy of web tracking (15-17 May 2019)
+- [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/events/tilting-perspectives): We're organizing a track on Justice and the Data Market as well as a [workshop](https://globaldatajustice.org/workshop/) on the political economy of web tracking (15-17 May 2019)

 ### Past Participation
 - Taylor, L. (2019, April). _A Tale of Three Markets: The divided, and converging, world of connected objects_.
 Talk given at the Workshop on Uses and Misuses of Connected Devices at the Alan Turing Institute, London, UK.